How to Create a Focal Point in Your Home Spaces

 To help the eye focus on this room, wood trim around the cased opening adds definition to the room beyond.
 Again, the color and design of the rug bring you in.

-Even the beautiful French doors act as a focal point.
+Even the beautiful French doors act as a focal point and bring the eyes up.

 TIP #12: The bed should always be placed facing the door if possible.